unicodeveloper/oss-aimodels/README.md

 ## 🤝 Contributing

-We welcome contributions!
+Contributions are welcome!
 Here's how you can help:

 1. **Add Models**: Submit new open source AI models
 2. **Improve Data**: Enhance model descriptions and metadata